pytorch/tutorials/advanced_source/cpp_cuda_graphs.rst

     optimizer.step();
   }

+Which are basically a forward pass, backward pass and weight updates.

 In this tutorial we will be applying CUDA Graph on all the compute steps via whole-network graph capture.
-Before doing so, we need to slightly modify the source code by preallocating tensors and reusing them in all the work that is being done on GPU:
+But before doing so, we need to slightly modify the source code.
+What we need to do is preallocate tensors for reusing them in the main training loop like so:

 .. code-block:: cpp